newrelic/newrelic-browser-agent/README.md

 ```

 ## Session Replay
-The Session Replay feature is currently in Limited Preview and only functional for customers participating in the early access program.
-To request access, please visit [this link](https://newrelic.com/platform/session-replay-early-access).

-Due to the sensitive nature of the feature, Session Replay has many configuration options, which are configurable in each browser application's *Application Settings* page on the New Relic site.
-These settings will only be accessible if you are participating in the limited preview.
-Additionally, you can control the sampling rates, obfuscation conditions and triggering rules of Session Replay.
+The Session Replay feature is currently in Limited Preview, but is now available for limited free use by all customers.
+The data collected by this feature will become generally available and billable starting May 15th, 2024.
+Please see the [Session Replay documentation](https://docs.newrelic.com/docs/browser/browser-monitoring/browser-pro-features/session-replay/) to get started using this new feature.

 ## Supported browsers